philc/book-notes/relationships/bringing up bebe - pamela druckerman.md

 ## Intro

-* The American parenting problem: "One writer defines the problem as 'simply paying more attention to the upbringing of children than can possibly be good for them.'"
+* The American parenting problem: "simply paying more attention to the upbringing of children than can possibly be good for them."
 * Argues that the overparenting wave came about due to:
   * Widening of the rich-poor gap, which caused a more competitive parenting mindset.
   * Misled beliefs in the 80s onward that children are psychologically frail and need more of our attention.
   * That kidnapper and abuser danger lurks everywhere.
-* "Yet the French have managed to be involved [in the lives of their children] without becoming obsessive.
+* "The French have managed to be involved [in the lives of their children] without becoming obsessive.
 They assume that even good parents aren't at the constant service of their children."

 ## Paris is burping (chap 2)